-Preclinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, genotoxicity and carcinogenicity potential.
+Preclinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, genotoxicity, and carcinogenicity potential.
 Specific tests for effects on hERG have not been evaluated.
-Adverse reactions not observed in clinical studies, but seen in animals at exposure levels similar to clinical exposure levels were as follows: In repeated-dose toxicity studies histopathologic liver changes likely due to the pharmacologic action of rosuvastatin were observed in mouse, rat, and to a lesser extent with effects in the gall bladder in dogs, but not in monkeys.
+Adverse reactions not observed in clinical studies but seen in animals at exposure levels similar to clinical exposure levels were as follows: in repeated-dose toxicity studies histopathologic liver changes likely due to the pharmacologic action of rosuvastatin were observed in mouse, rat, and to a lesser extent and probably due to the pharmacological action of rosuvastatin, with effects in the gall bladder in dogs, but not in monkeys.
 In addition, testicular toxicity was observed in monkeys and dogs at higher dosages.
 Reproductive toxicity was evident in rats, with reduced litter sizes, litter weight and pup survival observed at maternally toxic doses, where systemic exposures were several times above the therapeutic exposure level.